etienne428/improved-2P-BTF/threat_model.md

 ### Spoofing

 Spoofing is when someone is pretending to be someone else, breaching authenticity.
 In our system, encryption provides authenticity by binding an update to a key.
 An attacker can create arbitrary many keys but cannot craft a signature from a key it did not create.
+Thus Spoofing is excluded by assumption

+### Tampering

+Tampering is the modification of data on disk, network, memory or elsewhere.
+As all messages are signed, a modified message will not go unnoticed for its signature will not match the content.
+This is also based on the cryptographic primitives assumptions.
+An attacker could delete a complete message but the "previous message" field in a message makes sure this does not go unnoticed, and the eventual consistency assumption of the system implies that all messages will be retransmitted at some (arbitrary) point in time.
+This leaves us with 2 potential attack: 1) deleting a complete log and 2) deleting or modifying (making it incorrect) a message on all machines.
+The later would imply that the information is not available anywhere.

+### Repudiation

+Repudiation is the claim from a participant that it didn't do something, in our case that it didn't write a message (we do not consider the link between an author (the possessor and user of a key pair) and a physical person).
+This is excpected from byzantin authors and is part of our mechanism to expose them, as the cryptographic primitives make sure no one can forge nor repudiate a signature.

+### Information disclosure

+Information disclosure is the procurement of information by somebody not authorized to access it.
+In our system, no information is assumed to be secret, except the author's secret key, which confidentiality is an assumption.
+All other information are meant to be shared, preventing any information disclosure.

+### Denial of service

+Denial of service is the exhaustion of resources needed to provide the service.
+We assume in our system that the only attack vector is by sending data to peers.
+Thus a DoS attack on the correct replica's side could happen in 3 ways: 1) a technical failure of the process, arising when an attacker can reach and exploit a (software) bug, 2) a memory exhaustion and 3) a computation exhaustion.

+### Elevation of privilege

+Elevation of privilege arises when someone gains the ability to do something they are not authorized to do.
+Although this cannot be ruled out, the likelihood of such an attack being possible is low.
+Reasons for this include the lack of direct communication between replicas and the ease of implementation of a compartmentalisation isolating the receiving, storing and validating parts of the protocol.